knitterpam/LPR_Location_Analysis/README.md

-# Legal Permanent Resident (LPR) Location and Migration Pattern Analysis
+# Legal Permanent Resident (LPR) Analysis, 2007-2018
 ![DHS logo](./images/DHS_logo.png)

-## Analysis of Concentrations of Legal Permanent Residents (LPR) by Country and Class of Admission
+## Analysis of Legal Permanent Residents (LPR) by Country of Birth, County of Current Residence, and Class of Admission

 ## TABLE OF CONTENTS
 * [Motivation](#motivation)